vladwaffe/CrudLibratyApi/README.md

 In `folder-path/CrudLibraryApy` in terminal use `docker-compose up --build` to build the container and `docker-compose up` to run without build

-After that the documentation for the addresses `http://localhost:8082/swagger-ui/index.html#/` and `http://localhost:8081/swagger-ui/index.html#/`
+After that the documentation for the addresses `http://localhost:8082/swagger-ui/index.html#/` and `http://localhost:8081/swagger-ui/index.html#/`(it is not available because I have some problems with it, namely when I add mapper and lombok, swagger for some reason issues No mapping for GET /v3/api-docs
+GET /v3/api-docs and I havn't idea why at all)

 I tried to make authorization a separate service, but I still did not understand how to make it check the token not only on its port, but also on two other microservices